drimal/ChicagoAptRental/talks/markdown/slides.md

 ---

-- Goal: Develop end-to-end data science project to model apartment rental price in Chicago within the city limit using craigslist data.
+- Goal: Develop an end-to-end data science project to model apartment rental prices in Chicago within the city limits using craigslist data.
 - End product: A flask application to predict rental price for some user chosen criteria